innovara/sysmotd/sysmotd/README.txt

 =======

-sysmotd is essentially a shell script that produces a Message Of The Day (MOTD) which includes system information and statistics.
+sysmotd is essentially a shell script that produces a Message Of The Day (MOTD) including system information and statistics.

 It has been developed and tested on Fedora Linux and it might work on other Red Hat-based distributions with very small tweaks.
 It should also